Installing ONLYOFFICE Workspace Community using additional script parameters

 -cpv, --controlpanelversionONLYOFFICE Control Panel version

-These parameters can be used to install a certain component version if for some reasons you do not want to install the latest version available in the repository.
+These parameters allow you to install a specific component version if you do not wish to use the latest version available in the repository.
 By default, an image tagged as latest is used to run each component container.

 Example

-Open the Docker Hub repository in your browser, select the necessary component and go to the Tags tab to view all the tags available in the repository.
+Open the Docker Hub repository in your browser, select the component and go to the Tags tab to view all the available tags.
 Specify the version you want to install for the necessary components:

 bash workspace-install.sh -ics true -cv 8.9.0.150 -ids false -icp true -cpv 1.6.0.52 -ims true -md "yourdomain.com"